-Also on August 4, 2006, we entered into an Amended and Restated Credit Agreement (the "Amended Credit Agreement"), amending and restating the Company's senior secured credit agreement primarily to, (i) increase the principal amount of availability of the credit facility from \$165.0 million to \$250.0 million; (ii) reduce the applicable unused line fee margin in respect of undrawn commitments to 0.25%; (iii) increase the advance rate on rental fleet assets from the lesser of 100% of net book value or 80% of orderly liquidation value; (iv) extend the maturity date of the facility from February 10, 2009 to August 4, 2011; and (v) add H&E Equipment Services (California), LLC as a borrower.
+Also on August 4, 2006, we entered into an Amended and Restated Credit Agreement (the "Amended Credit Agreement"), amending and restating the Company's senior secured credit agreement primarily to, (i) increase the principal amount of availability of the credit facility from \$165.0 million to \$250.0 million; (ii) reduce the applicable unused line fee margin in respect of undrawn commitments to 0.25%; (iii) increase the advance rate on rental fleet assets from the lesser of 100% of net book value or 80% of orderly liquidation value to the lesser of 100% of net book value or 85% of orderly liquidation value; (iv) extend the maturity date of the facility from February 10, 2009 to August 4, 2011; and (v) add H&E Equipment Services (California), LLC as a borrower.
 Furthermore, the Amended Credit Agreement changed the measurement frequency of our computed "Leverage Ratio" from a monthly calculation to a quarterly calculation.
 We paid \$1.4 million to the "Lenders" in connection with this Amended Credit Agreement and incurred other transaction costs of approximately \$0.2 million.

 In accordance with the Company's senior secured credit facility, we may borrow up to \$250.0 million depending upon the availability of borrowing base collateral consisting of eligible trade receivables, inventories, property and equipment, and other assets.
 The amended senior secured credit facility matures August 4, 2011.
 At December 31, 2006, the interest rate on the amended senior secured credit facility was LIBOR plus 125 basis points.
 The credit facility is senior to all other outstanding debt, secured by substantially all the assets of the Company, and is guaranteed by the Company's domestic subsidiaries (see note 20 to the consolidated financial statements).
 The balance outstanding on the amended senior secured credit facility as of December 31, 2006 was approximately \$9.1 million.
-Additional borrowings available under the terms of the amended senior secured credit facility as of December 31, 2006 was 7.5% and the interest rate at December 31, 2005 was 7.4%.
+Additional borrowings available under the terms of the amended senior secured credit facility as of December 31, 2006, net of \$8.3 million of standby letters of credit outstanding, totaled \$232.6 million.
+The average interest rate on outstanding borrowings for the year ended December 31, 2006 was 7.5% and the interest rate at December 31, 2005 was 7.4%.
 As of December 31, 2006, we were in compliance with our financial covenant under the Amended and Restated Credit Agreement.